mpicek/reCNN_visual_prosthesis/README.md

 ```
 Or on MetaCentrum:
 ```
-singularity shell --nv -B $SCRATCHDIR /storage/brno2/home/mpicek/csng_dl_docker_image/image.img
+singularity shell --nv -B $SCRATCHDIR /path/to/the/image.img
 ```
 where you have to specify your path to a builded Singularity container.
 The build is
 described in the repository with the Docker file.

-In the container, write `source activate csng-dl` in order to activate conda environment.
+In the container, execute `source activate csng-dl` in order to activate conda environment.

-Then run `python simple_train_picek.py`, the network starts a training.
+Then run `python train_on_lurz.py`, the network starts a training.

+## Run the network

+Run `python final_network_lurz.py` or `python final_network_antolik.py` based on
+the dataset on which the network was trained.
+Ensemble networks are also run in
+these scripts.

 ## Creating and running a sweep

-Connect to a MetaCentrum, clone this repository, build a Singularity image
+Connect to MetaCentrum, clone this repository, build a Singularity image
 of the docker image provided by us (previous section) and specify the path
 to this image in `metacentrum/qsub_script.sh` as well as path to this repository.